 Command: Choose Your Next Action

-You have now created a pocket of time—just a few seconds.
+You’ve now created a pocket of time — just a few seconds.
 In that space, your rational brain has come back online.
-You are no longer reacting on pure emotion.
+You’re no longer reacting on pure emotion.
 Now you give yourself a command.
 This isn’t about your feelings; it’s about your next move.
 What is the one, most useful thing to do right now?

 Your command might be to say nothing.
 It might be to ask a clarifying question.
 Or it might be to simply state, “I need a moment to process this.”
-The command is your disciplined choice, moving you from a reactive state to a deliberate one, fostering positive feelings about your ability to cope.
+The command is your disciplined choice, moving you from a reactive state to a deliberate one.

 It’s you taking charge of the moment, instead of the moment taking charge of you.
-This is what it means to stay focused.
+That’s what it means to stay focused under pressure.
 It takes practice, but it’s a skill that will serve you in every part of your life.

 Calm Creates Power.
 Power Commands Respect.